How To Make Sugar Buns

 Make the sugar mixture.
 Combine 2 tablespoons of the granulated sugar, brown sugar, cinnamon or lemon zest, and salt in a small bowl and set aside.

-Season the puff pastry.
+Fill the puff pastry.
 Sprinkle 1 tablespoon of the granulated sugar onto a work surface.
-Unfold a piece of puff pastry onto the sugar.
+Unfold a sheet of puff pastry onto the sugar.
 Spread 2 tablespoons of the butter on the pastry and sprinkle with 1/3 of the cinnamon sugar.

 Roll up the puff pastry.
 Roll a rolling pin lightly over the puff pastry to ensure the sugar sticks.
-Working from the longest side of the puff pastry, roll the puff pastry into a tight roll.
-Repeat with the remaining sheet of puff pastry, using another 1 tablespoon granulated sugar, 2 tablespoons of butter, and 1/3 of the cinnamon-sugar.
+Starting at a longer end, roll the puff pastry up into a tight roll.
+Repeat with filling and rolling up the remaining sheet of puff pastry.
+Position both logs seam-side down.

 Cut the puff pastry.
 Cut each log crosswise into 6 pieces.
 Place 1 piece cut-side up in each muffin well.

 Bake the buns.
 Bake the buns until puffed and dark golden-brown, 20 to 25 minutes.
 Place the muffin tin on a cooling rack.

 Finish the buns.
 Melt the remaining 4 tablespoons of butter in a small saucepan or a microwave-safe bowl.
 Brush the finished buns with the butter and sprinkle with the remaining cinnamon-sugar before serving.
 Remove from the pan while still warm.

 Storage: These buns are best eaten the day they are made.
 Store any leftovers in an airtight container at room temperature and reheat in a warm oven or microwave.